 What happened is that part of the screen would display one frame while another showed the next frame.
 The lack of synchronization between the monitor and the GPU made the image appear as though it was cut in half.

-One of the best solutions for the issue of screen tearing is AMD’s FreeSync.
+One of the finest solutions for the issue of screen tearing is AMD’s FreeSync.

 What Is FreeSync?